meft-sad/Balance_Control_of_a_Ball/README.md

 <img src="Tables_Imag/Table_1_MPU.png" width="650">

-On the data sheat is told that the data raw that is needed to be divided for 16384 when the full scale range is +/- 2g so since in this case the force is so low when the platform changes I used this valeu.
+On the datasheet is told that the data raw that is needed to be divided for 16384 when the full scale range is +/- 2g so since in this case the force is so low when the platform changes I used this value.

 <img src="Tables_Imag/Table_2_MPU.png" width="350">

-With the accelerometer measurements its possible to get the angle by doing the following equation:
+With the accelerometer measurements it's possible to get the angle by doing the following equation:

 <img src="Tables_Imag/equation.png" width="170">